The NeuroPype API¶

 Functionality available through the API:

-• Establish a connection to the NeuroPype running instance
+- Establish a connection to the NeuroPype running instance

-• Query all loaded pipelines and their status
+- Query all loaded pipelines and their status

-• Terminate a pipeline (delete the running process to free up resources)
+- Terminate a pipeline (delete the running process to free up resources)

-• View / modify pipeline node parameters (before or while the pipeline is running)
+- View / modify pipeline node parameters (before or while the pipeline is running)

 The following advanced functions are also available over the API, providing you full control over the creation and editing of pipelines.
 These are documented in the Developer Reference.

-• Save changes to a pipeline to disk
+- Save changes to a pipeline to disk

-• Reload a pipeline from disk
+- Reload a pipeline from disk

-• Query a pipeline's graph (nodes & edges)
+- Query a pipeline's graph (nodes & edges)

-• Add / remove nodes (functions) in a pipeline
+- Add / remove nodes (functions) in a pipeline

-• Add / remove edges (connections between nodes) in a pipeline
+- Add / remove edges (connections between nodes) in a pipeline

-• Query all available packages (groups) of nodes
+- Query all available packages (groups) of nodes

-• Query all available node classes
+- Query all available node classes

-• Query details about a node class
+- Query details about a node class

-• Query a node's ports (shares data with other nodes)
+- Query a node's ports (shares data with other nodes)

 Guide notes:

-• Since API requests return HTML responses, the responses need to be converted to JSON objects to work with them, such as by adding .json() to the end of the requests command in Python.
-For the sake of readability, we omit this from all the examples in this guide.
+Since API requests return HTTP responses, the responses need to be converted to JSON objects to work with them, such as by adding

-The NeuroPype engine instance
+The NeuroPype engine instance¶

 First, you'll need to know the port on which the NeuroPype engine is running, as well as the host of course.
 If running on the same machine, the host will be 127.0.0.1 (localhost).
 By default NeuroPype runs on port 6937, though these can be changed when launching Neuropype (using --host and --port arguments).
 Check the NeuroPype logs when starting NeuroPype to see which port NeuroPype started on.
 For this documentation, we'll assume 127.0.0.1 and port 6937.